-Are you planning a trip to Southern California and are debating visiting Disneyland vs LEGOLAND California?
-Keep scrolling for my full comparison of these California theme parks so you can make an informed decision.
+Are you planning a trip to Southern California and are debating visiting Disneyland vs LEGOLAND?
+Keep scrolling for my complete comparison of these California theme parks so you can make an informed decision.

 This comparison of Disneyland vs LEGOLAND California was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-Planning a family vacation and not sure which theme park to choose?
+Planning a family vacation and not sure which theme park to choose between Disneyland vs LEGOLAND?

-I get a lot of questions from families trying to decide between LEGOLAND and Disneyland so I thought this would be a great post to write so I could pour out all my thoughts and opinions.
+I get a lot of questions from families trying to decide between LEGOLAND and Disneyland, so I thought this would be a great post to write, and I could pour out all my thoughts and opinions.

-Disneyland and LEGOLAND are both amazing theme parks but they offer different experiences.
+Disneyland and LEGOLAND are both fantastic theme parks but offer different experiences.
 In this post, I’ll break down the pros and cons of each park so you can decide which is right for your next family vacation.

 I know it can be tough deciding between the two parks, but hopefully, this post will make the decision a little bit easier for you.

 Nope!
-Even on its most crowded days, LEGOLAND still doesn’t get the same crowds as Disneyland.
-And Disneyland often has special events and new attractions (like the Avengers Campus) that attract even more crowds.
+LEGOLAND still doesn’t get the same crowds as Disneyland on its most crowded days.
+Disneyland often has special events and new attractions (like the Avengers Campus) that attract even more crowds.

 Both parks are super fun for toddlers.
 If you are just going with toddlers or young kids and want a chill theme park, head to LEGOLAND.
 You can easily have a fun LEGOLAND vacation for just 2 or 3 days.
-If you have more time, Disneyland is really fun for toddlers if you have 3-5 days so you can go at a slower pace.
+If you have more time, Disneyland is really fun for toddlers.
+If you have 3-5 days, you can go at a slower pace.

 Best SoCal Vacation: Disneyland vs LEGOLAND California